seiyria/Roguathia/README.md

 * heavy weapons (maces, greatmaces) that have knockback on their attacks (or bonus damage if the target is against a wall)
 * Random colored stars on the respawn screen
 * Random dungeon afflictions/bonuses (+120% SP gain, -3 con, etc)
+* Polymorph self
+  * Chameleons can do this
+* Corrision
+  * -1 enchantLevel hit with a corrosionPercent chance of happening, adds "corroded" to name if < 0
+  * add CorrodesWhenHit and a corrosion attribute to the attack that both do the same thing.
+Or maybe a CorrodeOnHit behavior?
+  * Black Pudding
 * More dungeon types
   * Mines
   * Town (arena with shops in it, or a digger with empty spaces/corridor spaces replaced with basic tile)